QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 'c '(c d))
 {{< /highlight >}}

-How do we write function achieve the code we want?
+How do we organize code to achieve the function we want?
 The difference between the right and wrong function is holding the argument substitution until after applying the `(mr)` function.
 Apart from using layer by layer lambda functions, we can use `(letrec)` to define: